PLSysSec/cse130-winter17/content/notes/intro-js-code.md

 hello(42);
 {{< /runkit >}}

-We can, however, introdue block scoping to code that only uses `var` declarations by using first-class functions to create a new function scope:
+We can, however, introduce block scoping to code that only uses `var` declarations by using first-class functions to create a new function scope:

 {{< runkit scope-modernize-var >}}